jonasjaeger-sci/mod905/docs/examples/examples-md-fb.rst

 -----------------------------------------------------

-Below we give a Python script which makes use of the |pyretis| library to run a MD simulation of 2000 steps in the forward and backward directions.
+Below we give a Python script which makes use of the |pyretis| library to run an MD simulation of 2000 steps in the forward and backward directions.
-It will generate a trajectory (named ``traj.xyz``) and display a plot of the energies (an example is show in the figure below).
+It will generate a trajectory (named ``traj.xyz``) and display a plot of the energies (an example is shown in the figure below).

-Before running the script you will have to down load the initial configuration :download:`initial.gro </_static/examples/extending-example/potentialfb/initial.gro>` and place it in the same directory as the script.
+Before running the script you will have to download the initial configuration :download:`initial.gro </_static/examples/extending-example/potentialfb/initial.gro>` and place it in the same directory as the script.
 Further, the script makes the following assumptions: